Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 When a session is started, it is assigned a *maximum session timeout* value.
 You can set this value by using the ``max_time`` parameter, which can be greater than the program's ``max_execution_time``.
 For instructions, see `Run a primitive in a session <how_to/run_session.html>`__.

-If you do not specify a timeout value, it is set to the initial job's maximum execution time and is the smaller of these values:
+If you do not specify a timeout value, it is the smaller of these values:

    * The system limit
    * The ``max_execution_time`` defined by the program